Thousands break into aid warehouses in Gaza as deaths top 8,000 and Israel widens ground offensive

 DEIR AL-BALAH, Gaza Strip (AP) — Thousands of people broke into aid warehouses in Gaza to take flour and basic hygiene products, a U.N. agency said Sunday, in a mark of growing desperation and the breakdown of public order three weeks into the war between Israel and Gaza's militant Hamas rulers.

-Tanks and infantry pushed into Gaza over the weekend as Israeli Prime Minister Benjamin Netanyahu announced a "second stage" in the war, three weeks after Hamas launched a brutal incursion into Israel.
-The widening ground offensive came as Israel also pounded the territory from air, land and sea.
+Tanks and infantry pushed into Gaza over the weekend as Israeli Prime Minister Benjamin Netanyahu announced a "second stage" in the war, which was ignited by Hamas' brutal Oct.
+7 incursion into Israel.
+Israel also pounded the territory from air, land and sea.

 The bombardment over the weekend — described by Gaza residents as the most intense of the war — knocked out most communications in the territory late Friday, largely cutting off the besieged enclave's 2.3 million people from the world.
 Communications were restored to much of Gaza early Sunday.

-The Israeli military said Sunday it had struck over 450 militant targets over the past 24 hours, including Hamas command centers, observation posts and anti-tank missile launching positions.
-It said more ground forces were sent into Gaza overnight.
+The Israeli military said Sunday it had struck over 450 militant targets over the past 24 hours, including Hamas command centers and anti-tank missile launching positions.
+It said more ground forces were sent into Gaza overnight, and circulated footage showing tanks and troops operating in open areas.

 UNRWA provides basic services to hundreds of thousands of people in Gaza.
 Its schools across the territory have been transformed into packed shelters housing Palestinians displaced by the conflict.
 Israel has allowed only a small trickle of aid to enter from Egypt, some of which was stored in one of the warehouses that was broken into, UNRWA said.